finnergizer/pres-word-sense/notes.md

 - To determine the senses of a word, context vectors are created for every occurrence of that word

-- Clusting algorithms are used to group the context vectors into regions
+- Clustering algorithms are used to group the context vectors into regions
 	- After clustering, each distinct region should correspond to one sense of the word

 - With these clusters, a word to be disambiguated can be assigned a sense based on the centroid to which it's context vector is closest